 ‘Silly Boy Blue’ was the only Toy track to have been included on Bowie’s 1967 debut album.
 It was his first expression in song of his burgeoning interest in Buddhism and Eastern philosophy, which he returned to in songs including ‘Karma Man’, another 1967 song also re-recorded for Toy.

 ‘Karma Man’ had originally been recorded for the rejected singles ‘When I Live My Dream’ and ‘Let Me Sleep Beside You’.
-‘Karma Man’ and ‘Let Me Sleep Beside You’ had both been recorded on 1 September 1967, and were each re-recorded for Toy.
+‘Karma Man’ and ‘Let Me Sleep Beside You’ had both been recorded on 1 September 1967, and were both re-recorded for Toy.

 ‘In The Heat Of The Morning’ was first unveiled during a BBC radio session on 18 December 1967.
 This was Bowie’s first for the BBC, and saw him accompanied by the Arthur Greenslade Orchestra.
 The original recording was included on the deluxe reissue of Bowie’s 1967 debut album in 2010.